karenz02/coderbunker.ca/README.md

 ### Production

 Continuous Deployment on Netlify of the main branch of this repo (i.e. everytime code got merged onto the **main** branch, it will trigger a rebuild on Netlify.

-Changes can be seen at [coderbunker.ca](https://coderbunker.ca/)
+Changes can be seen 👉 [coderbunker.ca](https://coderbunker.ca/)

 To be added to Netlify, contact carmenhyng89@gmail.com

 ### Staging

-Continuous Deployment of the staging branch on Netlify (similar to above with the **staging** branch) Changes can be seen at [coderbunker-staging.netlify.app](https://coderbunker-staging.netlify.app/)
+Continuous Deployment of the staging branch on Netlify (similar to above with the **staging** branch)

+Changes can be seen 👉 [coderbunker-staging.netlify.app](https://coderbunker-staging.netlify.app/)

 ### Build
 ```